EmmanuelDemey/trainings-v2/training/solutions/README.md

 ```

 The `package.json`, `tsconfig.json` and configuration files are identical to the
-starter's unless a step asked for them to change (`vite.config.ts` in workshop 16,
+starter's unless a step asked for them to change (`vite.config.ts` and
-`eslint.config.js` in Node workshop 10, `vitest.browser.config.ts` in Vue
+`tsconfig.json` in Vue workshop 8, `vite.config.ts` and `env.d.ts` in Vue
-workshop 3).
-So a diff shows the exercise, and nothing else.
+workshop 16, `eslint.config.js` in Node workshop 10).
+So a diff shows the
+exercise, and nothing else.

 ## What is in the comments

 The code is commented for a **trainer**, not for a linter.
 Where a step had a
 defensible alternative, the comment says which one was picked and what the other
-one costs — the `v-memo` trap, `shallowRef` vs `ref`, `Suspense` vs
+one costs — `shallowRef` vs `ref`, a discriminated union vs a `.refine()`,
-`useAsyncData`, a discriminated union vs a `.refine()`, `manualChunks` and the
+`manualChunks` and the total-size question.
-total-size question.
 Those are the paragraphs to read out loud during a
 correction; the implementations themselves are rarely the interesting part.

 Deliberate "wrong" versions are kept next to the right ones where a workshop